SPOT: An Annotated French Corpus and Benchmark for Detecting Critical Interventions in Online Conversations: Classification Task

 \paragraph{Large Language Models.} Recent advances in \textit{Large Language Models} (LLMs) have renewed interest in using instruction-tuned models for CSS tasks without task-specific fine-tuning \citep{Mu_Wu_Thorne_Robinson_Aletras_Scarton_Bontcheva_Song_2024}.
 LLMs such as \textsc{Llama-3}, \textsc{Mistral}, and \textsc{Qwen} can perform text classification via prompt adaptation, allowing flexible task formulation through natural language instructions.
 However, as emphasized by \citet{Ziems_Held_Shaikh_Chen_Zhang_Yang_2024}, their performance on social media data—especially for non-English content \citep{pmlr-v239-mohta23a}—remains uneven and often below that of fine-tuned encoders.

-To situate stopping point detection within this emerging paradigm, we evaluate a set of state-of-the-art open-source instruction-tuned LLMs—\textsc{Llama-3.2-3B-Instruct} \citep{Grattafiori_Dubey_Jauhri_Pandey_Kadian_Al-Dahle_Letman_Mathur_Schelten_Vaughan_et}, \textsc{Mistral-7B-Instruct-v0.2} \citep{Jiang_Sablayrolles_2023}, and \textsc{Qwen2.5-7B-Instruct} \citep{Qwen_Yang_Yang_Zhang_Hui_Zheng_Yu_Li_Liu_Huang_et}.
-In addition, we include \textsc{GPT-4o-mini}—a recent proprietary model from OpenAI—as a closed-source reference of comparable size (approximately 8B parameters, according to independent estimates).
-This inclusion enables a direct comparison between open and commercial instruction-tuned models under identical prompting conditions, allowing us to assess the extent to which open-weight LLMs approach the performance of state-of-the-art closed systems on multilingual and noisy social media data.
+To situate stopping point detection within this emerging paradigm, we evaluate a set of state-of-the-art open-weights instruction-tuned LLMs—\textsc{Llama 3.2 3B Instruct} \citep{Grattafiori_Dubey_Jauhri_Pandey_Kadian_Al-Dahle_Letman_Mathur_Schelten_Vaughan_et}, \textsc{Mistral 7B Instruct-v0.2} \citep{Jiang_Sablayrolles_2023}, and \textsc{Qwen2.5 7B Instruct} \citep{Qwen_Yang_Yang_Zhang_Hui_Zheng_Yu_Li_Liu_Huang_et}.
+In addition, we include \textsc{GPT}-4o-\textsc{mini}, a recent proprietary model from OpenAI, as a closed-source reference of comparable size (approximately 8B parameters \citep{zeff2024gpt4omini}).
+This inclusion enables a direct comparison between open and commercial instruction-tuned models under identical prompting conditions, allowing us to assess the extent to which open-weights LLMs approach the performance of state-of-the-art closed systems on multilingual and noisy social media data.

 All models are evaluated under \textit{zero-shot} \citep{Kojima_Gu_Reid_Matsuo_Iwasawa_2022}, \textit{few-shot} \citep{Brown_Mann_Ryder_Subbiah_Kaplan_Dhariwal_Neelakantan_Shyam_Sastry_Askell_2020}, and \textit{chain-of-thought} (CoT) \citep{Wei_Wang_Schuurmans_Bosma_Ichter_Xia_Chi_Le_Zhou_2022} prompting strategies.
 Annotation guidelines are reformulated as natural language prompts following recent practices in CSS research \citep{Ziems_Held_Shaikh_Chen_Zhang_Yang_2024}, and we systematically experiment with prompts in both French and English, as well as with alternative label formulations (\textit{Yes/No}, \textit{1/0}, \textit{Stop/No stop}).
 Consistent with prior findings \citep{Mu_Wu_Thorne_Robinson_Aletras_Scarton_Bontcheva_Song_2024, Ziems_Held_Shaikh_Chen_Zhang_Yang_2024}, we observe that seemingly minor prompt variations can lead to substantial and unpredictable differences in model behavior.
 For the CoT setting, we transform the annotation guidelines into a structured decision tree with illustrative examples, guiding the model through reasoning steps analogous to those followed by human annotators.